 The ingredients listed below can tackle common dry skin issues by helping skin maintain its moisture levels, strengthening skin’s protective barrier and helping to prevent water loss.

-- Fatty Acids - linoleic acid - They act as a barrier and aid permeability of the skin.
+- • Fatty Acids - linoleic acid acts as a barrier and aid permeability of the skin.